Back to Blog

 “The question is not whether AI can do it, but whether it should.”

-And for 29 days, AI unequivocally proved that it can, in fact, run a news site.
-It proved it could scrape, analyze, reword, and publish content at a pace that defies human behaviour.
+And for 29 days, AI proved that it can, in fact, run a news site.
+It proved it could scrape, analyse, reword, and publish content at a pace that defies any human capabilities.

-But the creator behind the project’s own reflection makes something else abundantly clear, that trust in anything we see online doesn’t come from simply pumping out content at volume.
-Trust is built on responsibility, ethics, restraint, and human judgement.
+But the developer’s own reflection makes something else abundantly clear: that trust in anything we see online doesn’t come from simply bombarding the world with content.
+Trust requires more than accuracy.
+It’s built on responsibility, ethical conduct, accountability, and human judgement.

 Keep reading: